-Oratory alright, but Sidhu a thing or two to learn from his Captain
+Oratory alright, but Sidhu has a thing or two to learn from his Captain

 Bengaluru, Feb 21: Comments, which may not be actionable, still make a lot of difference in politics especially aftermath a major tragedy.
 Punjab Minister Navjot Singh Sidhu's comment after attack on a CRPF convoy in Pulwama is a classic example.
 Sidhu's failure to make bold statement against Pakistan has made him look weak.